vasanthk/react-es6-webpack-boilerplate/README.md

 ### Linting

-ESLint with React lintng options have been enabled.
+ESLint with React linting options have been enabled.

 ```
 npm run lint